brombres/Godot-GameGUI/README.md

   <tr>
     <td width=80px><img src="Media/Images/Icons/GGNinePatchRect.png"></td>
     <td>GGNinePatchRect</td>
-    <td>Replicates NinePatchRect functionality and makes the following improvement: when the bounds of a GGNinePatchRect are smaller than its corners and edges, the corners and edges are proportionally shrunk to fit the available bounds.</td>
+    <td>Replicates NinePatchRect functionality and makes the following improvement: when the bounds of a GGNinePatchRect are smaller than its corners, the corners are proportionally shrunk to fit the available bounds.</td>
   </tr>
 </table>